Aluminum buyers in Japan, Asia’s largest importer, may pay a record fee to producers after China boosted purchases and global smelters cut output.

 Premiums are poised to surge as demand is expanding in Japan, led by the auto and construction industries, because of rebuilding from last year’s earthquake and tsunami.
 Buyers in China, the biggest consumer, boosted imports as they took advantage of international prices that were below domestic levels.
-Alcoa Inc. (AA), the largest U.S. producer, cut 12 percent of capacity in January and Chief Executive Officer Klaus Kleinfeld said last month the reductions “may not be the end.”
+Alcoa Inc. (AA:US), the largest U.S. producer, cut 12 percent of capacity in January and Chief Executive Officer Klaus Kleinfeld said last month the reductions “may not be the end.”

 “As demand is picking up, buyers may have no other option but to pay more to secure supply,” said Kunio Ishikawa, a director at the Japan Aluminium Association.